The best 18 year investments

 As a dad, one of key things you will want to do for your children is to make sure they are set up financially by the time they reach adulthood.
 The trick is how to achieve that.
-Sure, you can invest in the usual range of funds, some of the specifically designed for that purpose.
+Sure, you can invest in the usual range of funds, some of them specifically designed for that purpose.
+Or you could try a franchise, which are also becoming more popular.
 But what other assets could give pleasure as well as financial reward?

 Toys and magazines